MingHill/Quoridor/README.md

 +--+--+--+ +--+--+--+ +--+--+--+

-[+]Player O. Please enter your coordinates in the format (A x,y) where A is a value between A/a - I/i and x = row and y = column
+[+]src.Player O. Please enter your coordinates in the format (A x,y) where A is a value between A/a - I/i and x = row and y = column

 Input:
 B 2,1